M17-Project/m17-web/content/_index.md

 +++
-title = "Syna Theme"
+title = "M17 Project"
 date = "2017-09-07"
-description = "Open Source Theme from Okkur for your next project"
+description = "M17 - Sounds like a rifle, but it's Codec2!"
 +++